6 secrets behind why Tweedz were named one of "The Top 20 Most Durable Earbuds in 2020"

 People actually trust their life floating through the air buoyed by this fantastic fabric.

 So - translation - it's both strong and flexible, and that's why we made it integral to the design of Tweedz.
+Some customers have even speculated this helps our headphones to be chew proof with their pets!

 3. Long Cord